Cody Bellinger Player Props: Cubs vs. Guardians

 Cody Bellinger At The Plate

-- Bellinger has 11 doubles, a triple, seven home runs and 17 walks while batting .266.
+- Bellinger is hitting .277 with 12 doubles, a triple, seven home runs and 17 walks.

-- Bellinger enters this game on a six-game hitting streak.
-Over the course of his last games, he's hitting .389.
+- Bellinger is batting .474 during his last outings and is riding a seven-game hitting streak.

-- Bellinger has driven in a run in 18 games this season (36.7%), including three games with more than one RBI (6.1%).
-He has also driven home three or more of his team's runs in one contest.
+- Bellinger has picked up an RBI in 18 games this season (36.0%), with more than one RBI in three of those contests (6.0%).

-- He has scored in 29 games this year (59.2%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.